Ligue Nord-Américaine de Hockey: Champions

 The Vertdure Cup is the trophy awarded annually to champions of the LNAH.
 It was first awarded after the 1996–97 season, and was originally called the Futura Cup.
 In 2011, it was renamed the Canam Cup, and in 2014 as the Vertdure Cup.
+It was renamed the Evirum Cup for the 2023–24 season and the Gilles-Rousseau Cup for the 2024-25 season.

 LNAH Finals appearances by city

 Note: Cities listed in yellow are currently home to an LNAH franchise.